mnrozhkov/rag-eval-mlflow/README.md

-# Evaluation of RAG pipeline with MLFlow and Prometheus 2 LLM
+# Evaluation of RAG pipeline with MLFlow

 This repository contains the code for evaluation of RAG pipeline example.